Alert: Internet Vehicle Scams on Craigslist and Other Non-eBay Sites

 - See additional exclusions to the coverage of Vehicle Purchase Protection below.

-Vehicle Purchase Protection (VPP) provides protection of up to $50,000 for purchase of an eligible vehicle on ebay.com or through the ebay mobile application against certain losses associated with fraud.
+Vehicle Purchase Protection (VPP) provides protection, against certain losses associated with fraud, up to a maximum amount of your purchase price paid (not exceeding $100,000) for purchase of an eligible vehicle on ebay.com or through the eBay mobile application.
 The types of fraud that are generally covered are:

 - non-delivery of the vehicle,